 Clearing exams wasn’t exactly a walk in the park.
 PMI lays down conditions – in terms of educational qualification and in terms of number of hours of project management experience – to even to be eligible for PMP exam.

-Assuming you pass that hurdle, there are 47 processes to understand and related project management concepts, and each process has several Inputs, Tools & techniques, and Outputs.
+Assuming you pass that hurdle, there are a ton of processes to understand and related project management concepts, and each process has several Inputs, Tools & techniques, and Outputs.
 And then depending on how much of project management experience you have, reading PMBOK book could be a pleasant experience or a tough nut to crack.

 At times it feels like not having project management experience is a boon while understanding PMBOK guide.